OCR-D/spec/glossary.md

 ### Dewarping

-Manipulating an image in such a way that all text lines are parallel to bottom/top edge of page and creases/folds/curving of page into spine of book has been corrected.
+Manipulate an image in such a way that all text lines are straightened and any geometrical distortions have been corrected.

 Controlled term: `preprocessing/optimization/dewarping`